Your church is ready to serve its community.

 Steps to grow on:

-The key to increasing the personal evangelism during these awesome community projects is to
+The key to increasing the personal evangelism during these awesome community projects is to regularly remind participants to:

-- Remind people to look for divine appointments.
+- Look for divine appointments.

 - Look for spiritual thirst in their conversations